 This thin, crisp, melt in your mouth sweet crepe style snack called Haalu Folhi is something which is unique to the City of Kulhudhuffushi in Haa Dhaalu Atoll.
 It has been produced by the residents of Kulhudhuffushi for generations, and is loved by people from all over the country.
 There is a huge demand for Haalu folhi which is produced in small quantities in households and sold in markets.
 Not many ingredients are used to make Haalu folhi but the tools and techniques of it are quite unique and remarkable.

-2. Theluli Bambukeyo (breadfruit chips)
+2. Theluli Bambukeyo (breadfruit chips) & Theluli Ala (taro chips)

 Photo by Visit Maldives

 This is an all-time favorite snack of all Maldivians.
 Theluli Bambukeyo or fried breadfruit chips, is a delicious local snack commonly produced on many islands across the country.
 Not a lot of ingredients go into making the Theluli Bambukeyo.
 In fact, the only ingredient is the breadfruit, which is thinly sliced and deep fried to crisp perfection.
 Some variations of Theluli Bambukeyo are candied for extra sweetness or cut into even tinier pieces.
 This is a snack which is frequently exchanged as gifts between friends and family.
 In addition to breadfruit chips another favorite amongst locals include Theluli Ala or Taro Chips, made with Taro, which is locally known as ala or olhu ala.
 This snack is deep fried to perfection and has an amazing crunch.
 Some versions of this is also made sweet, using dhiyaahakuru (coconut syrup).

 3. Naana Kataa